-The City of Memphis plans to expand Smart Cities concepts within the corridor.
-These improvements may include, GPS Bike detection system, and new 5G wireless connected to local city infrastructure such as traffic signals, transit stops, and other city infrastructure.
-MATA and the City of Memphis are looking to partner to include solar power and LED display message boards at transit stops for transit information and potential advertisement-revenue capture opportunities.
-New revenue streams from this technology can hopefully be used to provide funding for ongoing maintenance and potentially pay for other capital costs associated with amenities for residents and transit customers.
-MATA is seeking to partner with the University of Memphis to connect the BRT line to the University Blue Line, which provides existing transit service for university students.
-The University is considering converting the Blue Line to autonomous vehicles.
+The City of Memphis plans to expand the Smart Cities concepts within the corridor.
+These improvements may include a GPS based bicycle detection system and new 5G wireless connected to local city infrastructure such as traffic signals, transit stops, and other city infrastructure.
+MATA and the City of Memphis plan to provide solar power and LED display message boards at transit stops for transit information and potential advertisement-revenue capture opportunities.
+New revenue streams from this technology can hopefully be used to provide funding for ongoing maintenance and potentially pay for other capital costs associated with amenities for transit customers.
+MATA is seeking to partner with the University of Memphis to connect the BRT line to the University of Memphis campus.
+MATA and the University of Memphis are working on an alignment that will connect to future parking facilities and to the University of Memphis on-campus shuttle.

 The Innovation Corridor is the backbone of the future vision for connectivity in Memphis.
-In 2017, a partnership of the City of Memphis, MATA, MPO, and Innovate Memphis commissioned a new short and long-range, system-wide Transit Vision for Memphis.
+In 2017, a partnership of the City of Memphis, MATA, MPO, and Innovate Memphis commissioned a new short and long-range, system-wide Transit Vision for Memphis, adopted by the MATA Board of Commissioners on January 29, 2019.
 The current network functions primarily to provide lifeline coverage to many parts of the city, but service more frequent than every 60 minutes is uncommon.
 The future vision for transit in Memphis shifts this goal from coverage to increased frequency and ridership resulting in more buses arriving more often, 39 percent more jobs reachable in an hour by transit for the average Memphian, and 79,000 more people and 103,000 more jobs near frequent transit.
-The future vision for transit in Memphis connects frequently served places to areas primed for growth and density, as identified in the city's Memphis 3.0 comprehensive plan.
+The future vision for transit in Memphis connects frequently served places to areas primed for growth and density, as identified in the city's Memphis 3.0 Comprehensive Plan, adopted February 14, 2019.
 The success of this vision starts with a successful implementation of the Innovation Corridor.